sCrypt-Inc/scryptTS-docs/docs/how-to-integrate-a-frontend.md

 This section will introduce how to connect the smart contract to a frontend project and interact with it.

-We use [React](https://reactjs.org/) as our frontend framework.
+We use [React](https://reactjs.org/) as our frontend framework as an example.
 We assume that you already have the basic knowledge of frontend development, so we will not spend much time introducing this part of the code, but mostly be focusing on how to interact with the smart contract in the frontend project.

 :::note
 You can use any frontend framework to build the dApp.